omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ##### Application Flow

 The overall flow using the demo involves the following steps:
-1. Distributor mints a defined amount of KARMA and RCP tokens from the smart contracts
+1. Distributor mints a defined amount of KARMA, and RCP tokens from the smart contracts
 2. Distributor deposits ETH on the OMG Network to cover the fee costs.
 3. Distributor approves KARMA and RCP tokens of defined amount to make a deposit.
 4. Distributor deposits KARMA and RCP tokens of defined amount on the OMG Network.